waynr/tui48/README.md

 ## Gameplay

-The object of the game is to repeatedly combine like tiles to produce the sum value.
-For example when if two `2` tiles are side-by-side and the player slides the board left or right then those two tiles combine into a `4`.
+The object of the game is to repeatedly combine like tiles to produce their sum value.
+For example, if two `2` tiles are side-by-side and the player slides the board left or right then those two tiles combine into a `4`.
 Likewise, `4` and `4` produce `8`, `8` and `8` produce `16`, and so on.

 Each time a pair of tiles is combined, the pre-combination face value of those tiles is added to the score.
 For example, if `32` and `32` are combined the